 MIPs shall be agreed with the customer on the basis of a list prepared by the supplier.

-This list may be part of another deliverable document.
+This list can be part of another deliverable document.

-MIPs shall be selected in accordance with the criteria as defined below, when one or more of the following conditions apply:
+MIPs shall be selected on the basis of one or more of the following conditions:

 When maximum visibility of quality is given.